Jason Hu: Central Government

+According to Hu's memoir, his entry into politics began in 1988, when he was still a university professor.
+That year, Hu was appointed to oversee the organization of the World League for Freedom and Democracy conference held in Palau.
+Following the event, he was recruited by the league's chairman, Chao Tzu-chi and vice chairman Han Lih-wu, to serve as its secretary-general.
+In this role, Hu participated in the league's rebranding and international outreach efforts, through which he gradually gained political visibility.

 Jason Hu began his work in the central government when Taiwan was still a single-party state ruled by KMT.
 He was the Director General for the Government Information Office from 1991 to 1996.
 He then represented ROC government in the United States in 1996 and 1997 as the Director of the Taipei Economic and Cultural Representative Office in Washington, D.C., before a two-year stint as the Minister of Foreign Affairs from 1997 to 1999.

 Taichung City Mayor

 Chuang Lung-chang had registered Hu for the 2001 Taipei County Magistracy election.
 His candidacy for Taichung was approved by the Kuomintang in February 2001, and Hu eventually withdrew from Taipei County.
 He was able to win the three-way race with more than forty-nine percent of the vote.
 Mayor Hu took office in early 2002.

 Running on the campaign slogan, "North Taiwan has Ma [Ying-jeou], the South has [Frank] Hsieh, and central Taiwan needs Hu." he tried "internationalize" the city and to bring a branch of the Guggenheim Museum to Taichung.